hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520133v2-token-distillation-attention-aware-input-embeddings-for-new-tokens.md

 ---
 layout: default
-title: Token Distillation: Attention-aware Input Embeddings For New Tokens
+title: "Token Distillation: Attention-aware Input Embeddings For New Tokens"
 ---

 # Token Distillation: Attention-aware Input Embeddings For New Tokens